How to buy Santos shares

 Santos share price volatility

 Santos Limited explores for, develops, produces, transports, and markets hydrocarbons for homes and businesses in Australia and Asia.
-Its five principal assets are located in the Cooper Basin, Queensland & NSW, Papua New Guinea, Northern Australia & Timor-Leste, and Western Australia.
+Its five principal assets are located in the Cooper Basin, Queensland and NSW, Papua New Guinea, Northern Australia and Timor-Leste, and Western Australia.
 The company produces natural gas, such as liquefied petroleum gas, ethane, methane, coal seam gas, liquefied natural gas, shale gas, and condensate, as well as oil.
-Its proved plus probable reserves include 1,022 million barrels of oil equivalent.
-The company was founded in 1954 and is headquartered in Adelaide, Australia.
+Its proved plus probable reserves include 933 million barrels of oil equivalent.
+The company was incorporated in 1954 and is headquartered in Adelaide, Australia.

 Frequently asked questions